ajwerner/fortune/DESIGN.md

 As the algorithm progresses, it maintains a wavefront of parabolas often termed the "beachfront" line.

 When two breakpoints collide along the beachfront line a vertex is added to the diagram.
+This is called a CircleEvent because

 ### Data Structures